17 Top-Rated Things to Do in Litchfield, CT

 Bison, zebras, Watusi Cattle, goats, lamas, and water buffalo are among the animals that call this wildlife estate home.
 Stop your car and get out for a better view of the enclosed creatures, then pop back in to drive to the next section.

 Action Wildlife is also home to a petting zoo and museum (complete with hands-on exhibits) to help children learn even more about the animals.
 An extra $1 a cup or $3 a bottle will pay for grain to feed animals in the petting zoo.
 Your kids will love it.

 Insider's tip: Action Wildlife sometimes closes due to rain.
 It's best to call the day you plan to visit to be sure of their hours.
-Usually, they are open from 10am to 3pm Friday through Saturday.

 Address: 337 Torrington Road, Goshen, Connecticut